rladies-nlp/meeting-agendas/README.md

 ## Meeting format

 ~1 week before the meeting, we will assign a chapter (or two) of *Text Mining with R* for attendees to read/skim to read before our meeting.
-Materials for book club discussions can be found [here](https://github.com/rladies-nlp/tidytext_bookclub).

 General meeting structure (still a work in progress!):